Scott Ferson

 Scott Melbourne Ferson is a public relations executive and a Democratic Party strategist from Massachusetts.
 He has served as a press secretary for Senator Edward M. Kennedy, communications director for Congressman Stephen Lynch, and senior advisor during Congressman Seth Moulton's 2014 campaign.
 His firm, the Liberty Square Group, is a strategic communications firm representing corporate, nonprofit, and through its political division, the Blue Lab, political clients.

-Education
+Early life and education

 Ferson was born in Medford, Massachusetts and raised in Burlington.
 He attended Southeastern Massachusetts University (now the University of Massachusetts Dartmouth) where he earned a bachelor's degree in Political Science.
 While he was a student, Ferson was introduced to political organizing on the John B. Anderson presidential campaign in 1980 as the Burlington, Massachusetts coordinator.
 After graduating, he worked for the newly elected Congressman Chester G. Atkins of the 5th district in Massachusetts, focusing on economic development issues in Lawrence and Lowell.

 Ferson later earned a master's degree in Strategic Public Relations from George Washington University.